IS-ENES-Data/Climate-data-analysis-service/README2.md

 Do not try to run these notebooks in your premise, which is also known as [client-side](https://en.wikipedia.org/wiki/Client-side) computing.
 It will fail because you will not have direct access to the data pool.
 Direct access to the data pool is one of the main benefits of the [server-side](https://en.wikipedia.org/wiki/Server-side) data-near computing demonstrated in these tutorials and use cases :relaxed:.

-Find more information on how to apply and get a DKRZ account at the [ECAS website](https://portal.enes.org/data/data-metadata-service/enes-climate-analytics-service-ecas#DKRZ)).

 ## Quick start